top of page

 The Two Frequencies

-Something shifts when an individual stops needing something.
+Something shifts when you stop needing something.

 It's a common saying: Let it go and what you seek...appears.